centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Enhancements

-- [Editor] Handled metaservices in output widget.
+- [Editor] Metaservices can now be displayed in the Output widget.
 - [Viewer] Fixed status as font color for output widget.

 ### 22.04.13